robutler/reader-work-sample/README.md

 ## Notes

 Tested on the latest versions of Chrome, Firefox, and Safari.
-Project will not run properly on browers that doesn't support Flexbox.
+Project will not run properly on browsers that doesn't support Flexbox.